ma2gedev/breadcrumble/README.md

 Breadcrumble is a simple breadcrumb navigation plugin for Ruby on Rails 3 and Rails 4.0.

+Support rich snippets mark up using microdata format as default.

+And also support multiple breadcrumb trails.

+See also about rich snippets -> <http://support.google.com/webmasters/bin/answer.py?hl=en&answer=185417>

 ## Installation

 Add this line to your application's Gemfile: